redstreet/beancount_reds_importers/README.md

   - banking and credit card
   - paychecks
-- file format independent (ofx, csv, xlsx supported out of the box; single and multitable for csv and xlsx; write your own handler if needed)
+- file format independent (ofx, csv, xlsx supported out of the box; single and multitable for csv and xlsx; write your own reusable handler if needed)
 - supports commodity-leaf accounts
 - see [The Five Minute Ledger Update](https://reds-rants.netlify.app/personal-finance/the-five-minute-ledger-update/) for automating downloads via `ofxclient`, connecting to `smart_importer` to